Costs & Financial Aid

 Amount: $1,000; 2 awarded

-Interest in pursuing environmental policy with an emphasis on economic impact at the state and local levels.
+Interest in pursuing environmental policy with an emphasis on economic and business impacts at the state and local levels.

 Will be enrolled in Evergreen’s Masters in Environmental Studies program upon receipt of the scholarship.

 Demonstrated experience and goals related to environmental protection, environmental advocacy and social justice.
 Financial need also considered.